Jiadong001/HPL-APMS-pHLA/README.md

 - torch==1.7.0
 - jupyter notebook seaborn matplotlib
 - tape-proteins==0.5
-  - TAPE model, a protein pre-trained language model used in our study, details see [the source repo](https://github.com/songlab-cal/tape)
+  - TAPE model, a protein pre-trained language model used in our study, details see [the source repo](https://github.com/songlab-cal/tape).
 - transformers==4.22.1
-  - **[Optional]** You can install it if you want to use other pre-trained protein language models, like [ProtBERT](https://github.com/agemagician/ProtTrans)
+  - **[Optional]** You can install it if you want to use other pre-trained protein language models, like [ProtBERT](https://github.com/agemagician/ProtTrans) or [ESM2](https://github.com/facebookresearch/esm).

 ### Data download